 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a qualified counsellor/psychotherapist trained to degree level and currently studying for a Masters Degree.
+I am a qualified counsellor/psychotherapist and I have studied to Masters level.
 My approach values the unique experiences of each individual and my aim is to provide a safe, confidential space to explore the challenges affecting you.
 These may be expected or unexpected events, a gradual build -up of life stressors or unresolved situations from the past.
 At these points it’s easy to feel alone and overwhelmed with no visible resolution or clear pathway going forward.
-Expressing our thoughts and emotions to a close family member or friend doesn't always feel comfortable and sometimes these people are the source of our distress.
+Expressing thoughts and emotions to a close family member or friend doesn't always feel comfortable and sometimes these people are the source of our distress.
 It is at these times we may seek support elsewhere and explore counselling as an option.